nesscs/NessVMS_OS/README.md

 ```

 ## Download Ubuntu
-Go to http://releases.ubuntu.com/ and Select the latest LTS Desktop Image, download it to ~/Downloads
+Go to http://releases.ubuntu.com/ and Select the latest LTS Desktop Image, save/download it to ~/Downloads

 ## Download necessary boot files to automate installation
-There are 3 modified files that are required:
+There are 4 modified files that are required:
 /boot/grub/grub.cfg
+/boot/grub/looback.cfg
 /isolinux/txt.cfg
 /preseed/nessvms.seed